NoamanKhalil/Frei/Frei/default.md

 If you use it for that, you’ll probably use it once or twice, and then never touch it again.

-This is a tool purely to help you freewrite.
+This is a tool purely to help you free-write.

 Freewriting is a writing strategy developed in 1973 — it’s where you write continuously for a set time without worrying about grammar, spelling, or anything like that.
 A pure stream of consciousness.